hooverken/ARMPowershell/ScheduledAzCopyToBlob/README.md

 * Export the self-signed certificate created for the SP into a .PFX file with a robust password.

 ### On the machine that will run the scheduled task:
-* Export the self-signed certificate that was created for for the service principal into a `.pfx` file with a robust password.

-### Creating the scheduled task

-#### Gather the following things

-1. The tenant ID of your Azure environment
-2. The name of the target storage account
-3. The name of the target blob container
-4. The .pfx file containing the certificate for the service principal that you created above
+* Use [this process from the Powershell Cookbook](https://powershellcookbook.com/recipe/PukO/securely-store-credentials-on-disk) to create a XML file which has the **application ID of the service principal you created** as the username and the **encrypted password for the .PFX file** that you created above as the password.
-5. The full directory path that files will be moved from
-6. How old (in days) files should be in order to be moved, such as 90 days
-7. The AzCopy.exe file

 > The AzCopy.exe utility must be in the same directory as the script.

-#### TEST with an interactive execution of the script.
+#### TEST by executing the script interactively

 * Make sure you're logged in as the user that will "own" the scheduled task.
+This user must also have created the XML file with the credentials in it.
-* Gather the necessary files together in the sam directory:
+* Gather the necessary files together into a directory:
     * The `ScheduledFileMoveToAzure.ps1` file
     * The `AzCopy.exe` executable (or confirm that it's executable via the path)
-    * The PFX file with the SP's certificate and private key in it
+    * The `PFX`` file with the SP's certificate and private key in it
-    * The XML file with the application ID of the SP and the password for the PFX file.
+    * The `XML`` file with the application ID of the SP and the password for the PFX file.
 * Create a subdirectory named `AzCopyLogs`.
 This is where the logs from the runs will be stored:
-    * Recommendation:  Set this directory to have NTFS compression enabled since the (text) log files are chatty.
-Also consider pruning it periodically.
+    * *Tip:  Set this directory to have NTFS compression enabled since the (text) log files are chatty.
+Also consider pruning the directory periodically to keep it from growing too large and causing problems.*
 * Run the script by providing the parameters via the command line.
     * *Tip:  Use a text editor like Notepad to assemble the parameters and then paste them into the Powershell window.*